charmedlabs/pixycamev3/README.md

 1. Pixy2 or Pixy2.1 for LEGO Mindstorms EV3 camera.
 2. LEGO Mindstorms EV3 brick, running the ev3dev operatingsystem.

+This software is tested with the latest official release of ev3dev (ev3dev-stretch-ev3-generic-2020-04-10).

 ## Installation

 ```